sttz/install-unity/Readme.md

 Unofficial Unity 3D installer for OS X.

+# Version 2

+[Version 2 of install-unity](https://github.com/sttz/install-unity/tree/next) is in beta and will replace this script in the near future.

+Version 2 features shorter install times and many new features.
+Note that it's written in C# and has a different CLI than this version.

 # Requirements & Installation

 If you're running macOS High Sierra (10.13), you can download and run the script without needing to install anything:<br>